Pressio/pressio/README.md

     <img src='./logos/logo-readme.svg' width='95%'>
 </a>

-## Versioning and development
+## Development, versioning and backward compatibility

-Until we reach a stable 1.0, please be patient and do not be surprised if the API and functionalities rapidly change from one 0.x version to the next, and, consequently, backward compability is broken.
+Until we reach a stable 1.0, please be patient and do not be surprised if the API and functionalities somewhat rapidly change from one 0.x version to the next, thus affecting backward compability.
-Some components are more mature and stable than others, but until we can claim the *same stability* level for all, please keep this mind.
+Some components of pressio are more mature and stable than others, but until we can claim the *same stability* level for all, please keep this mind.